Members

 Ellis Scharfenaker

-Assistant Professor, Department of Economics, University of Utah
+Associate Professor, Department of Economics, University of Utah

 Ellis’ research is in the field of mathematical political economy and Bayesian methods of statistical inference.
 His research engages with mathematical modeling of complex systems, economic methodology, information theoretic statistics, statistical equilibrium, and the philosophy of science.